openchain/docs/docs/source/general/overview.rst

 6. Transparency and auditability of transactions.
 7. Full control of the participants on the network.
 8. Full control of what constitutes a valid transaction.
-9. Ability to record a cryptographic hash of any Openchain instance onto the Bitcoin blockchain to benefit from the irreversibility of its Proof of Work.
+9. :ref:`Immutability <anchoring>`: Commit an anchor in the Bitcoin Blockchain to benefit from the irreversibility of its Proof of Work.

 Frequently Asked Questions
 --------------------------